Herbert Lloyd: First World War

 Lloyd was appointed to the Australian Imperial Force on 18 August 1914 with the rank of captain as adjutant of the 1st Field Artillery Brigade, which sailed for Egypt in October 1914.
 He landed on Cape Helles with the 1st Brigade on 4 May 1915.
 On 9 May 1915, the commander of the 1st Field Artillery Battery, Major Sweetland, was evacuated sick and Lloyd took over as battery commander.
 The battery fired in support of the British until shifted to Anzac Cove in September, Lloyd remaining in command until Gallipoli was evacuated in December.
 For his services at Gallipoli, Lloyd was awarded the Distinguished Service Order (DSO).

 Lloyd held the position of Brigade Major of the 2nd Divisional Artillery from 1 January to 11 March 1916.
 In preparation for the move to the Western Front, the number of batteries per division was increased from nine to sixteen.
 As a consequence, most of the original battery commanders were given brigades to form.
 Lloyd was promoted to lieutenant colonel on 12 March 1916 and given the new 22nd Field Artillery (Howitzer) Brigade.
 On 13 April 1916 he took over the 5th Field Artillery Brigade and in February to March 1917 was acting commander of the 2nd Divisional Artillery.
-He commanded the artillery in support of an advance column under the command of Brigadier General Harold Edward Elliott.
+He commanded the artillery in support of an advance column under the command of Brigadier General Harold Elliott.
 In May he became acting commander of the 2nd Divisional Artillery again.
 For his services in these battles, Lloyd was made a Companion of the Order of St Michael and St George (CMG), and awarded the Serbian Order of the White Eagle.

 Lloyd took over command of the 6th Field Artillery Brigade on 28 November 1917 and then the 12th Field Artillery Brigade on 7 February 1918.
 Lloyd was credited with turning the 12th Artillery Brigade into an outstanding unit.

 On 11 April 1918, Lloyd and his 12th Brigade was sent forward to assist the Scottish infantry attempting to stop the German advance in the Lys sector.
 On 8 November 1918, Lloyd took over command of the 5th Divisional Artillery from Brigadier General Alfred Bessell-Browne and was promoted to temporary brigadier general.
 On 5 December Lloyd took over command of the 1st Divisional Artillery, holding the position until 24 March 1919.
 He was made a Companion of the Order of the Bath (CB) in the 1919 King's Birthday Honours for his services on the Western Front, during which time he had been Mentioned in Despatches four times.